lijunzh/plex-media-organizer/README.md

 ---

-**🎉 Phase 1 Complete!
-The Plex Media Organizer is now a production-ready application that can successfully parse real-world media collections with 100% accuracy and excellent performance.**
+**🎉 Iteration 1 Complete!
+The Plex Media Organizer is now a production-ready application that can successfully parse real-world media collections with 100% accuracy and excellent performance.
+Enhanced TMDB matching provides superior movie identification through fuzzy search and multiple fallback strategies.**

-**Ready for Phase 2: Movie Enhancement with database integration and advanced features! 🚀**
+**Ready for Iteration 2: Movie Enhancement with database integration and advanced features! 🚀**